g-leech/argmin-gravitas/_posts/2019-01-02-insurance-scam.markdown

     <img width="40%" src="/img/insurance/log.png" />
 </div>

 with a steep drop as you approach zero.
-As a result, it can be rational to purchase insurance, _for things you can't afford to replace_. <a href="#fn:7" id="fnref:7">7</a>
+As a result, it can be rational to pay more than the expected loss for insurance - and the more so, _the larger the loss is relative to your total wealth_.
+(Affordability alone doesn't settle it: even a replaceable loss can be worth insuring at a small markup.
+But the markup worth paying on small risks is tiny.) <a href="#fn:7" id="fnref:7">7</a>

 Some people think this is foolish, because people "shouldn't" have log utility in money: more is objectively better.<a href="#fn:3" id="fnref:3">3</a>  But this is illegitimate, because economic rationality is defined _relative_ to a given utility function (and, more practically, because one mostly doesn't get to choose what one values). <a href="#fn:8" id="fnref:8">8</a>